 Barner, M. R. (2002).
 Gender stereotyping and intended audience age.
 In M. L. Patten (Ed.), Educational and psychological research (pp. 66-72).
 Los Angeles: Pyrczak Publishing.
 Barner, M. R. (Fall, 1999).
 Sex-role stereotyping in FCC-mandated children's educational television.
 Journal of Broadcasting and Electronic Media, 43(4), 551-564.
 Barner, M. R. (Spring, 1999).
 Gender stereotyping and intended audience age: An analysis of children's educational/informational TV programming.
 Communication Research Reports, 16(2), 193-202.

-- Ph.D., Philosophy in Mass Communication, Ohio University, Athens, Ohio (1995).
+- Ph.D., Mass Communication, Ohio University, Athens, Ohio (1995).
 Emphases in critical/cultural studies and media criticism.
 Dissertation Topic: An Ethnographic Study of Videotape Renting in the Family System.

 - M.S., Communication, Clarion University of Pennsylvania (1992).
 Emphases in training and development, instructional design, and media production.